aeternity/protocol/oracles/oracle_transactions.md

 The transaction contains:
 - The address/oracle that should be extended (and a nonce)
 - An extension to the TTL (relative to current expiry in number of blocks)
-- Transaction fee (must be larger than a minimum proportional to the TTL)
+- Transaction fee.
+It must be greater than or equal to the mimimum transaction fee plus a component proportional to the relative TTL extension (quotient of the Euclidean division between the number of blocks and 1000, plus 1 if non-zero remainder).

 See the [serialization specification](/serializations.md#oracle-extend-transaction).